Opening the Export Dialog

 JSON Export

 The JSON format is the primary structural export.
-It outputs an array of entries under the "entries" key:
+It outputs a metadata block and an array of entries under the "entries" key:

 {